aiven/devportal/docs/tutorials/anomaly-detection.rst

 Architecture overview
 ---------------------

-The tutorial showcases how to create an Apache Kafka® source topic that provides a stream of IoT metrics data, a PostgreSQL® database that contains data on the alerting thresholds, and an Apache Flink® service that combines these two services and pushes the filtered data to a separate Apache Kafka® topic or a Slack channel.
+In this tutorial you'll build a streaming data pipeline.
+The sources will be an Apache Kafka topic, containining the fake stream of IoT metrics data, and a PostgreSQL® database that containing the alerting thresholds.
+Then, an Apache Flink® service, will combine the data, apply some tranformation SQL to find the anomalies, and push the result to a separate Apache Kafka® topic or a Slack channel for team notification.

 .. mermaid::